oracle-livelabs/apex/proof-of-concept/intro/intro.md

 ### **Let's Get Started!**

-- Click on **Sign Up for a Free Trial** from the menu on the right.
-If you already have an Oracle Cloud account, click on **Lab 1: Sign up for an APEX Workspace**.
+- Click on **Get Started** from the menu on the right.
+If you already have an Oracle Cloud account, click on **Lab 1: Defining new Data Structures**.

 *Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***